Organizing the content¶

 Even if a Content item is placed in more than one Location, one of the Locations (by default the first one) is always considered the main one.

-To assign other Locations to Content, view this Content item's Location tab and activate the plus button, then select the new parent from the Content Browser.
+To assign other Locations to Content, view this Content item's Location tab and activate Add Location, then select the new parent from the Content Browser.

 You can also manage the availability of Content by hiding or revealing it.
-You can do this in the Content item's Locations tab by activating the Visibility switcher.
+You can do this in the Content item's Locations tab by selecting Hide or Reveal.
 Notice that hiding and revealing only affect a Location, not the Content item.
 This means that even if you hide the Content in one Location, it will still be visible in any other Locations it is assigned to.

 When a Location is hidden, all of its children (other Content items that are under it in the tree) will also be automatically hidden.
 They can only be revealed if the parent Location is revealed as well.